ByzSecAgg: A Byzantine-Resistant Secure Aggregation Scheme for Federated Learning Based on Coded Computing and Vector Commitment: The Proposed Scheme

+It should be noted that in this step, any rounding function that ensures the convergence of the model can be utilized.
+There are no restrictions on selecting the rounding function in the proposed method. \item {\bf Partitioning the local updates: } User $n$ partitions its quantized local update $\bar{\mathbf{w}}_n$ into $K\in\mathbb{Z}$ sub-vectors, i.e.,

-where each part $\mathbf{w}_{n,k}, k\in[K]$ is a vector of size $\frac{L}{K}$ and $K\in[1:\frac{(N-D+1)}{2}-A-T] $. \item {\bf Broadcasting the Commitments:} Since all steps are done in the presence of adversarial users, some initial hiding commitments are needed, which enable each user to commit to certain values without revealing any information about those values.
-Using the commitments, each user can verify that the values being received is the same as the one that the commitments were created for and ensure that all users follow the protocol honestly.
-Inspired by the commitment scheme in \cite{nazirkhanova2021information}, we suggest a commitment scheme, in which user $n$ broadcasts the commitments as follows.
+where each part $\bar{\mathbf{w}}_{n,k}, k\in[K]$ is a vector of size $\frac{L}{K}$ and $K\in[1:\frac{(N-D+1)}{2}-A-T] $.
+If the value of $K$ does not divide $L$, we can zero-pad the quantized local models. \item {\bf Broadcasting the Commitments:} Since all steps are done in the presence of adversarial behavior of Type-2, some initial hiding commitments are needed.
+This enables each user to commit to certain values without revealing any information about those values.
+Using the commitments, each user can verify that the messages being received are effectively the ones for which the commitment was created and ensure that all users follow the protocol honestly.
+Inspired by the commitment scheme in \cite{nazirkhanova2021information}, we consider a scheme where each user $n$ produces the commitments as follows